The Cisneros Collection

 Modern

-In addition to this cohesive and comprehensive presentation of mid-century geometric abstraction, the CPPC’s modern art collection also features the work of figurative artists who were important in the development of modern art, including Armando Reverón, Xul Solar, Bárbaro Rivas, and Francisco Narváez, to name a few.
+In addition to this cohesive and comprehensive presentation of mid-century geometric abstraction, the CPPC’s modern art collection also features the work of figurative artists who were important in the development of modern art, including Armando Reverón, Xul Solar, Wifredo Lam, and Francisco Narváez, among others.

 Gallery page